mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-people.markdown

 - Three ME degrees from the now-R2 university (1995, 1998, 2018)
 - Mostly-solo practitioner of all things RCD at the same university (2000--2017, 2017--)
 - Perpetually online member of multiple RCD organizations (2018--)
-- Member of Campus Champions Leadership Team (2022--)
+- Member of Campus Champions Leadership Team (2022--), CaRCC Emerging Centers Steering Committee (2024--)
 - Compulsive advice-giver
 :::